 Athens Travel Guide

-A holiday in Athens, with its hectic traffic and frenetic pace, may be too daunting for very young children or those that can't abide crowds and bustle, but anyone with a taste for classical history, colourful street markets, and tasty Greek specialities will revel in exploring this ancient city.
+With its hectic traffic and frenetic pace, a holiday in Athens may be too daunting for very young children, or travellers who don't fancy bustling crowds.
+But, anyone with a taste for classical history, colourful street markets, and tasty Greek specialities will revel in exploring this ancient city.

 Best time to visit Athens